Professional programmer, working in the video games industry since 2012

-HMN technical staff, Handmade Math contributor, web developer, etc.
+HMN admin, Handmade Math contributor, high school robotics mentor/enthusiast, web developer, etc.

 have you ever needed to work on several projects at the same time?